juvenilenapuu/JuvenileN/README.md

 - 📧Email: juvinilenapuu@gmail.com.
 - 🔗LinkedIn: https://www.linkedin.com/in/juvenile-napuu-b72831256/.
 - ⚡Fun fact: Coding will soon be as important as reading.
-- 😎Let's talk about Web development.
+- 😎Let's talk about Web development in details.

 <!---
 Juvenilenapuu/Juvenilenapuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.